LorenzoDrudi/clean-up-cloud-rogue-instances/README.md

 [![Latest Release](https://img.shields.io/github/v/release/LorenzoDrudi/clean-up-cloud-rogue-instances?color=%233D9970)](https://img.shields.io/github/v/release/LorenzoDrudi/clean-up-cloud-rogue-instances?color=%233D9970)

 JavaScript Github Action to clean up AWS running instances linked to Github Runners on a specified repository. \
-To identify the instances is used a tag with a specific pattern: `'${REPO_NAME} Github Runner'`.
-The action will terminate every running instance in the specified region with this tag. \
+To identify the instances a tag with a specific pattern: `'${REPO_NAME} Github Runner'` is used.
+The action will terminate every running instance in the specified region with that tag. \
-It works perfectly with the runners deployed with [ephemeral-github-runner](https://github.com/pavlovic-ivan/ephemeral-github-runner) (see also the related [action](https://github.com/LorenzoDrudi/ephemeral-github-runner-action)).
+It works perfectly with the runners deployed using [ephemeral-github-runner](https://github.com/pavlovic-ivan/ephemeral-github-runner) (see also the related [github action](https://github.com/LorenzoDrudi/ephemeral-github-runner-action)).

 1. [Prerequisites](#prerequisites)
 2. [Explanation](#inputs)